 The goal of this Code of Ethics is to promote and require respectful conduct by and among members of and persons (“Staff”) employed by of the Green Party Political Association of British Columbia (GPPABC):

-- otherwise acting in any manner associated with the GPBC.
+- Otherwise acting in any manner associated with the GPPABC.

 To promote and require respectful conduct by and among members of the GPPABC:

-- Members and Staff are accountable to the GPPABC through its Constitution, By-laws, Rules, policies, procedures, codes, and authorised structures.
+- Members and Staff are accountable to the GPPABC through its Constitution, By-laws, Rules, policies, procedures, codes, and authorized structures.

 - As Members and Staff of the GPPABC, we must strive to demonstrate conduct that is a credit to the GPPABC and/or our position, including behaving publicly in a manner consistent with GPPABC purposes, principles and policies.